ansible-network/network.restore/README.md

 ### Differential Network restore

-#### fetch running config and saves the restore to the local data store.
+####  Read backup from the local data store and perform restore if diff exists.
 ```yaml
 run.yml
 ---